JoshuaKGoldberg/Goldblog/content/blog/six-months-of-full-time-open-source/index.md

 ### Balancing Passion and Priority

 There are a lot of fun open source projects available I could work on, ranging from cute toys to high impact developer tooling.
-At first I resisted the urge to hop around and tried to force myself to work on what I thought was highest impact and visibility.
+At first I resisted the urge to hop around.
+I tried to force myself to work on what I thought was highest impact and visibility.
 But, that's not how my mind works.
 I'm most productive when I'm working on my daily flight of fancy.

 These days I keep a list of projects I'm interested in and flit between them as I get motivated.
-I'll only force myself to stay focused on a project if there's something time sensitive like a critical bug.
+I'll only force myself to stay focused on a project if there's something time sensitive, such a critical bug.

 > Lesson: I'm most productive when I'm following my passion.